 Dip it in a bowl of spicy pani puri water and waste no time, put it in your mouth.

 It's a fantastic experience that you and your family will relish over and over again.
 Enjoy your yummy pani puri plate.
 Hope you will make it often.

 Here's the recipe card:

 Pani Puri | Golgappa

 - 1 cup coriander leaves with stems

-- 1 peeled raw mango cut into pieces or 2 tbsp. lemon juice
+- 1 raw mango cut into pieces or 2 tbsp. lemon juice

 - 2 tbsp.
 Pani puri masala

 - 1 tsp. black salt

 - 1 pinch sugar